Sonus-4b/PixBot-Discord-Bot/README.md

 # PixBot-Discord-Bot
-Discord bot that saves and retrieves images from a database
+Discord bot that saves and retrieves images from google drive.